dhable/caffeinatedideas.com/_posts/2012-01-06-task-queues-over-threads.markdown

 So starting this new resource which is going to consume CPU cycles and get work done was quite simple.
 How do we stop it?
 Well, reading the [API docs for the Python threads][python-3-thread-api], we need to implement this in the SyncEngine run method.
-Let's return to our SyncEngine definition then and add the necessary code to shut it down.
+Let\'s return to our SyncEngine definition then and add the necessary code to shut it down.

 {% prism python %}